sofiallende/sofiallende.github.io/_talks/talk-3.md

 T^2 + T(-\alpha - T_0 - 273 - \lambda_2) + \alpha \lambda_1 S + (273 + \lambda_2)(T + \alpha) = 0
 $$

 We compare the four models at the same final time of 0.02.
 "Oceananigans T" represents the first approximation, while "Oceananigans T complete" represents the second one.
+We observe that the "Oceananigans T" model displays the largest discrepancies compared to the other models, indicating that neglecting $\lambda_2$ leads to unrealistic values of salinity and temperature.

 <img src="/images/Exemples/1D_diff_melt/temp_salt_prof_all.png" width="1000">